 VSHF Education Programs Hit the Road !

-With the new changes at the Virginia Sports Hall of Fame, our Education Department—with support from our Education Foundation—is hitting the road with the mission to bring innovative thinking and practical, hands-on learning to classrooms across Virginia.
+The Virginia Sports Hall of Fame’s Education Department—with support from our Education Foundation—is hitting the road with the mission to bring innovative thinking and practical, hands-on learning to classrooms across Virginia.
 For the last several years, the Virginia Sports Hall of Fame has provided outreach and enrichment services to teachers and students across the Commonwealth of Virginia that have challenged and engaged students with out-of-the-box thinking and practicality

 Working in partnership with schools and teachers in the surrounding areas, our Education Department has created a broad range of classroom curriculum resources and programs which have enhanced the classroom experience for over 15,000 students last year alone